-One of the ways taxation effects the real estate market directly is the supply and demand for skilled labor and construction projects.
+One of the ways taxation affects the real estate market directly is the supply and demand for skilled labor and construction projects.
 That is, when businesses have a higher tax burden it affects their transaction cost and this burden rolls down to the consumer or the home buyer in the form of higher rents or higher sales prices.
-This is another reason why many people are migrating away from higher tax states to lower taxed states.
+This is another reason why many people are migrating away from higher-tax states to lower-taxed states.

 Causes Affecting Demand in Real Estate

 In economics, the law of demand states that the number of goods falls when the price of commodities increase.
 Therefore, in the real estate market, the quantity of real estate will fall when the price of real estate property increase in the market.
 There are three categories where demand greatly affects the demand in real estate; wage and employment, demographics, and population.

 There is a strong correlation between the demand in real estate with job opportunities and the level of wages available.
 People make decisions on whether or not to move into a location or purchase property based on job opportunities and level of wages.
 As a real estate investor, the investor must be informed and stay up-to-date on the business market within the area of investment possibilities.
 For instance, many small towns in rural areas were founded, based on this simple concept.
 For some, a factory, coal mine operation, or some other business opportunity, opened-up in the area.
 The town grew out of the response of the business operation growing and succeeding.

 A general rule of thumb, the more businesses flood a market the higher the property value will increase.
 In 2018, Amazon announced the expansion of its headquarters (HQ2) to Crystal City, Va.
 And out of response the real estate market values are incrementally increasing.